The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

-“Green Rebuilding” coverage: If you rebuild your home after a major loss, you may get extra funds (e.g., up to 10% more) to use eco-friendly or high-efficiency materials.
+“Green Rebuilding” coverage: If you rebuild your home after a significant loss, you may receive additional funds (e.g., up to 10%) to use eco-friendly or high-efficiency materials.

 -

-“Replacement Plus” or “Easy Living Upgrade” coverage: Especially helpful for older homeowners — upgrades to widen doorways, add walk-in showers, adjust countertops for mobility etc, after a claim.
+“Replacement Plus” or “Easy Living Upgrade” coverage: Beneficial for older homeowners — upgrades to widen doorways, add walk-in showers, adjust countertops for mobility, etc, after a claim.

 -